solarisDigitalAssets/docs/docs/API_Guide.md

 It can be a Transfer between an end customer and a partner Accounts, or a Transfer between two end customer Accounts.

 To issue a Transfer on behalf of the Account holder, the partner creates a new Transaction of type TRANSFER and provides a `reference` value, which MUST be unique across all Transfers of this partner and serves as idempotency key.

+After the Transfer is validated and created by the platform, the transaction MUST be approved by the customer (as an Account holder).
+See [Transaction Approvals].

 A Transaction of type TRANSFER is created under the originating Account debiting the funds, and another Transaction of type TRANSFER is created in the receiving Account crediting the funds.